ZeroOrI/UpdatingWiki/readme.md

 Later Kei, like all the other first years, took part in the school cruise, where she was seen calling Yōsuke over to hang out with her friends.
 When the cruise ship headed to an island, all first-year students were told they need to survive for more than a week with basic materials.
 Kei got into an argument with Teruhiko Yukimura about the hygienic materials they would need for survival, specifically the need for a toilet.
 Kanji Ike joined the argument as well, but after setting up camp, he surprised Kei, as he apologized for his words since he went through a similar event when camping as a child.
 Touched by this, Kei apologized for not understanding his reasons as well.

 Towards the end of the survival test week, Kei was found crying in the girl's tent as her underwear was apparently stolen.
 The girls of her class had Yōsuke check all the boys and their luggage to find it.
-After minutes of searching, Yōsuke then found the underwear in Kiyotaka Ayanokōji's luggage but refrained from telling anyone, since he (rightfully) suspected that Ayanokōji was set up by someone else.
+After minutes of searching, Yōsuke then found the underwear in Kiyotaka Ayanokōji's luggage but refrained from telling anyone.~~since he (rightfully) suspected that Ayanokōji was set up by someone else.~~[8](#8change)

 The next day, Kei and the other girls told the boys to build a separate camp from them because of the incident the day before.
 Kei had Yōsuke watch over the boys in the class while they moved, but Suzune requested that another boy should check over Yōsuke, since he could potentially be a threat as well.
 Though Kei defended her boyfriend, she agreed to the request but wondered which boy should help as all the other boys are deemed untrustworthy.
 Suzune then proposed that Kiyotaka be the second guard since he doesn't seem to have a lecherous side.